TomasGarciaDev/CV/README.md

 ## Skills

 **Team Work**
-I am big believer that the best results for a project or work environment comes from a group of people working together with the same goal in mind.
-I always keep my self open to learn an improve ways of developing a dinamic and healthy working environtment, using Agile methodology or my prvious work experience.
-On my previous job as studio owner and company partner, a big focus was I always to keep fluent and appreciative commnication with clients and coleges.
+I am a devoted supporter of the idea that the best results for a project or work environment come from a group of people working together with the same goal in mind, where each part brings their experiences and expertise to the task that is on hand.
+I always keep myself open to learning and improving on best ways of developing a dynamic and healthy working environment, e.g., Agile methodology, my or others' previous work experience.
+As a studio owner and company partner, a big focus was always to keep fluent and appreciative communication with clients and colleagues.

 **Technology Entusiast**